faust-machines/geist_supervisor/README.md

-# Geist Supervisor
+# Roc Supervisor

-The **Geist Supervisor** is the central orchestrator for the Geist ecosystem.
+The **Roc Supervisor** is the central orchestrator for the Geist ecosystem.
 A Rust-based tool that manages the update process, debugging, and runtime control of the Geist and associated applications.

 ## Key Features